neoforged/Documentation/versioned_docs/version-1.21.10/items/consumables.md

 ### `ItemUseAnimation`

 `ItemUseAnimation` is functionally an enum which doesn't define anything besides its id and name.
-Its uses are hardcoded into `ItemHandRenderer#renderArmWithItem` for first person and `PlayerRenderer#getArmPose` for third person.
+Its uses are hardcoded into `ItemHandRenderer#renderArmWithItem` for first person and `AvatarRenderer#getArmPose` for third person.
 As such, simply creating a new `ItemUseAnimation` will only function similarly to `ItemUseAnimation#NONE`.

 To apply some animation, you need to implement `IClientItemExtensions#applyForgeHandTransform` for first person and/or `IClientItemExtensions#getArmPose` for third person rendering.